tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 The PeerManager can

 - add a peer to the routing table,
-- search for a peer given a public key or [NetAddress],
+- search for a peer given a node id, public key or [NetAddress],
 - delete a peer from the list,
 - persist the peer list using a storage backend,
 - restore the peer list from the storage backend,